andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Right to Block.** {#sec:right-to-block}
 Individuals have a right to be permanently left alone, online, by those they choose to block. (see[@sec:association],[@sec:free-association])

+### Rights of Modern Convenience

+##### **Freedom from Unlabeled Food.** {#sec:unlabeled-food}
+Every person has the right to know what enters or touches their body.
+All food, drink, and consumable goods, including any product used on or in the body, must state every ingredient and component in full, without omission or concealment under collective terms like *natural flavor* or *artificial flavor*.

+##### **Right to Full Corporate Disclosure.** {#sec:corporate-disclosure}
+Every product offered for sale must clearly display, on its packaging, the full chain of ownership behind it, including all parent companies, subsidiaries, and controlling interests, traced ultimately to the individual persons who own or profit from it.
+No entity may hide its origin, affiliation, or beneficiaries behind layers of incorporation or branding.

 ## The Constitution of Free Individuals